MatimotTheTimoters/dlsud-web-development-cook-together/README.md

 ## API Integration

 This project uses **SheetDB.io** with multiple individual sheets to manage:
-- User accounts and profiles
+- users
+- users-relationships
+- users-friend-requests
+- recipes
+- recipes-ingredients
+- recipes-steps
+- user-recipes
+- recipes-interactions
+- recipes-comments
+- recipes-comments-interactions
-- Recipe database
+- challenges-cook-quota
-- Challenge listings
+- challenges-cook-quota-participants
-- User relationships (following)
+- user-cookbooks
-- Currency and progression tracking
-- Shop inventory and purchases

 ## Getting Started

 1. Clone the repository
-2. Open `index.html` in your web browser
+2. Run `npm run start` in your console
 3. Register a new account or login to start cooking!

-## Contributing

-We welcome contributions from fellow cooking enthusiasts!
-Feel free to submit pull requests or open issues for new features and bug fixes.

-## License

-This project is open source and available under the [MIT License](LICENSE).

----

 **Start your culinary journey today and become the ultimate master chef!** 🏆👨‍🍳👩‍🍳